mixbytes/dealfactory/README.md

 # non-dev notes
 1. Describe another approach to dynamic factory
 2. update factory tests with new code version
-3. invalid state jumps tests
+3. invalid state jumps tests (e.g, transition from 1 to 3 etc)